superbagel9079/G16Arch/guides/arch-rog-zephyrus-g16-installation.md

 Since Windows is on a separate disk with its own ESP, we need to access it:

+>[!WARNING]
+>Copying the Windows bootloader is optional.
+You can always boot Windows by:
+>1.
+Using firmware boot menu (F8/F12/Del key during boot)
+>2.
+Setting nvme0n1 as first boot device in UEFI settings
+>
+>Only copy if you want Windows accessible from systemd-boot menu.

 ```bash
 # Create temporary mount point
 mkdir -p /mnt/win-esp